rohitsaxena59/addressvault/README.md

-# Spring Boot Application
+# Address Vault Service

-This is a sample Spring Boot application that demonstrates various features and dependencies.
+This is address vault service application.

 ## Prerequisites